 It sounds almost too simple, but one of the most common reasons for a denial is an incomplete application.
 State Medicaid offices are swamped with paperwork.
 If an application is missing information or a requested document isn’t sent in on time, it often gets set aside.
 This can push a client to the back of the line, causing significant delays.
 It is critical that applicants provide every single piece of required documentation promptly.
 Encouraging your clients to double-check their forms and respond quickly to any requests from the Medicaid office can make a huge difference in getting a timely approval.

-State Backlogs and Waiting Lists
+Dealing with State Backlogs and Waitlists

 Sometimes, the delay has nothing to do with your client’s application.
 The problem might be with the state itself.
 Many states have long waiting lists for certain programs, especially for Home and Community Based Services (HCBS) Waivers.
 A state may have a cap on how many people can enroll in a waiver program at one time.
 When that cap is reached, approved applicants are placed on a waiting list that can be months or even years long.
 Staff shortages at state agencies can also create a backlog, slowing down the entire eligibility review process for everyone.

-Issues with Asset Transfers
+Problems with Asset Transfers and Look-Back Periods

 Medicaid has very strict financial eligibility rules.
 To qualify, an individual must have assets below a certain threshold.
 In an attempt to meet these limits, some people give away assets or sell them for less than they’re worth.
 This is a major red flag for Medicaid.
 There is a “Look-Back Period,” typically five years, where the agency reviews all past financial transactions.
 If they find that an applicant transferred assets improperly just to qualify for benefits, it can result in a penalty period.
 During this penalty period, the applicant will be ineligible for Medicaid coverage, creating a serious gap in care.